Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/README.md

-# Terraform module: EC2 with volume
+# Terraform module: EC2

-Create an EC2 instance with one or multiple volumes, encrypted by default.
+Create X EC2 instances with X extra volumes, encrypted by default.

+This module creates the same kind of instances.
+Except instance_types, they share the same features.
+To create different instances, calls this module multiple times.

 ## Notes